 - You have not had your blood pressure checked recently.

-- You have noticed any other unusual bleeding or bruising of the body for no good reason.
+- You have noticed any other unusual bleeding or bruising on your body for no good reason.